Protect your Freedom

 -

 Is your information protected with attorney-client privilege or, is it discoverable?
-Depends on who answers when you call the emergency hot line.
-Is it an attorney or, is it a company rep?
+Depends on who answers when you call the emergency hot line; Is it an attorney or a company rep?

 -